labex-labs/open-source-labs/python/practical-python/lab-03-02-more-functions-more-on-functions/step13.md

 >>>
 ```

-This is good except that you can’t do any kind of useful calculation
-with the data because everything is represented as a string.
-We’ll
-fix this shortly, but let’s keep building on it.
+This is good except that you can't do any kind of useful calculation with the data because everything is represented as a string.
+We'll fix this shortly, but let's keep building on it.